dn3s/tumbltool/README.md

 #Tumbltool

 Test and deploy tumblr themes with ease! _WARNING: Work in progress.
-Refer to Issues below._
+Refer to ISSUES below._

 ##Installation

+You will need perl 5 installed, as well as the `JSON:PP` module from CPAN.
+Then just put `tumbltool` somewhere in your `$PATH` and fire away.
+For more convenient previews, put `content.json` in the same directory as your theme (although this behavior will change soon; see ISSUES).

 ##Usage